awslabs/aws-well-architected-labs/content/Reliability/200_Labs/200_Backup_Restore_Failback_Analytics/Failover/BackupInfra.md

 To update the stack, add the `--update` flag as the last argument.

-Finally, navigate to the AWS Console.
-Select Kinesis under Services, select Analytics Application, click on the application(radio button), and select 'Run'.
+Now, navigate to Kinesis Analytics in the AWS Console in the backup region.
+Click on the radio button for the application called `<stack name>-KinesisAnalyticsApplication` and select `Run`.

 {{< prev_next_button link_prev_url="../" link_next_url="../endpoint" />}}